 Don’t just take my word for it though.
-Currently at time of press, this outdoor projector screen kit was averaging nearly 5 stars out of 5.
+Currently, at the time of press, this outdoor projector screen kit was averaging nearly 5 stars out of 5.
 That might have changed by the time you look, but I can’t imagine it will have slipped down given the quality of the product.
 If you want to see for yourself, then read the Amazon reviews now.

 It’s also possible to buy in different sizes and aspect ratios.
 My advice would be to buy a version which has a 16:9 aspect ratio, as this is the widescreen that modern movies are filmed at, and how sports are broadcast nowadays.

 Your movie projector will also be 16:9 provided you have purchased one of my recommended projector suggestions.